 - Microscope labs – Require a microscope and slide set (will always be done in class with the microscopes and slides provided by HEART).

 - Dissection labs – Require a dissection kit (will always be done in class with supplies provided by HEART).

 Materials: A few very common household materials may occasionally be requested from you and your family.
-We will be performing the microscope and dissection labs in class.
-They will be beneficial to you (especially if you are science-oriented).
-We will be purchasing microscope and dissection equipment and specimens in order to have a ratio of three or four students per microscope and dissection kit.
-Your lab fee of $30 will be paid at the beginning of the year.
+We will be performing the microscope and dissection labs in class and will be purchasing microscope and dissection equipment and specimens in order to have a ratio of three or four students per microscope and dissection kit.
+Your lab fee will be paid at the beginning of the year.

 Bring to class every day: